TOAST-DOCS/ToastUI-Editor/en/opensource-guide.md

 ### Adding the Wrapper Element

-You need to add the container element where TOAST UI Editor (henceforth referred to as 'Editor') will be created.
+You need to add the container element where NHN Cloud UI Editor (henceforth referred to as 'Editor') will be created.

 ```html
 ...